linode/apl-docs/docs/inst-chart.md

 See [helm install](https://helm.sh/docs/helm/helm_install/) for command documentation.

+### Monitoring the Chart install

+The chart deploys a Job (`<your-release-name>-`) in the default namespace.
+Use K9s (or any tool of your preference), to monitor the install.
+After the deploy job has finished, check Gitea to see if the `otomi\values` repo contains values.
+If not, uninstall the chart and install a second time.

+### Next steps

+When Otomi is installed, first create a team.
+In CE mode, start [here](/docs/ce/teams).

 ## Installing from source

 As an alternative, you can also clone the otomi-core source code from the [Github](https://github.com/redkubes/otomi-core) and install otomi using the chart source code.